Adrian-Atienza/10-mppt-algorithms-tested-under-3-different-datasets/README.md

 # 10-mppt-algorithms-tested-under-3-different-datasets
-This is a Matlab/Simulink simulation of 10 algorithms (P&O, IncCond, SMC, RCC, FSB, FLC, ANN, PSO, GA, GWO) under 3 datasets: Mid-Latitude, Cloud Transient, and Tropical.
+This is a MATLAB/Simulink simulation of 10 algorithms (P&O, IncCond, SMC, RCC, FSB, FLC, ANN, PSO, GA, GWO) under 3 datasets: Mid-Latitude, Cloud Transient, and Tropical.
+Matlab version used for this simulation is R2024b and further versions may have issues with the lack of Simulink building blocks if the files in the repository are used.

 # How to use it:
 1. Open all 10 MPPT algorithm matlab files, build_scenarios, analyze_all_results, run_all, metrics_engine, and compute_algorithm_rank_stability.
 Open pv_environment.slx as well.